SyedAlamdarHusain/student-report-crud/README.md

 # Submission Date:

-Project Submitted on November 7 (Five Days Extra Credit): The date to pull from GitHub in your README is November 7.
+Project Submitted with Five Days of Extra Credit: The GitHub pull date is November 7.

 # Implementation: